FREE Shipping on US Orders $60+ FREE Shipping on US Orders $60+

-The term "gongfu" denotes any skill that is developed through great practice such as chinese painting, martial arts or chinese tea making.
-Gongfu tea generally refers to the more formal preparation of chinese tea using either gaiwans or small, unglazed teapots made of purple sand from Yixing, China.
-Gongfu tea preparation uses short, multiple infusions of a single batch of leaves, which brings out the maximum flavor of tea.
+With gongfu preparation, tea is steeped in concentrated quantities (much like an espresso coffee) using short, multiple infusions of a single batch of leaves, to bring out the best flavor.
 It is a precise and thoughtful ritual that allows the tea lover to fully appreciate all the sensory aspects of tea, the beauty of the leaf and its subtle flavor and aroma.

 Follow these guidelines: